Tutorial: Migrate SQL Server to an Azure SQL Managed Instance offline using DMS

 After the migration completes, select Download report to get a report listing the details associated with the migration process.

 Verify that the target database on the target SQL Managed Instance environment.

-- For a tutorial showing you how to migrate a database to a managed instance using the T-SQL RESTORE command, see Restore a backup to a managed instance using the restore command.
+- For a tutorial showing you how to migrate a database to SQL Managed Instance using the T-SQL RESTORE command, see Restore a backup to SQL Managed Instance using the restore command.

-- For information about managed instance, see What is a managed instance.
+- For information about SQL Managed Instance, see What is SQL Managed Instance.

-- For information about connecting apps to a managed instance, see Connect applications.
+- For information about connecting apps to SQL Managed Instance, see Connect applications.